sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 Details on the review rubric for PURA Salary are found [here](../misc/pura-salary-review-rubric.pdf)

 I do not fund undergraduate researchers during their first semester or year working with the group.
-This is primarily due to the start-up time required to get familiar with any project and start contributing more directly.
+This is primarily due to the start-up time required to get familiar with any project and contribute more directly.
-The same reasoning applies to why I don't accept undergraduate researchers who are graduating within two years.
+The same reasoning applies to why I don't accept undergraduate researchers graduating within two years.
-Conducting research that is scientifically impactful takes time (see below).
+Conducting scientifically impactful research takes time (see below).

-## Time and commitment
+### Time and commitment

 Following the above:
 > Conducting research that is scientifically impactful takes time.

 I expect undergraduate researchers in the group to take fewer classes than they would otherwise.
-This amounts to no more than 4 serious classes per term you are conducting research.
+This amounts to no more than 4 serious classes you are conducting research per term.
 Taking fewer classes might mean graduating in 4 years instead of 3 (or something akin to this).
-This is a trade-off you have to consider on your own terms, though I'm glad to discuss it with you.
+You must consider this trade-off on your terms, though I'm glad to discuss it with you.
-Do be aware that GT CS offers an undergraduate thesis option, which fulfills several degree requirements but is otherwise a small time commitment (and teaches you useful things!).
+Just to let you know, GT CS offers an undergraduate thesis option, which meets several degree requirements but is otherwise a small time commitment (and teaches you useful things!).

-Some commitment topics to consider; if you
+Some commitment topics to consider: if you
 * hope to go to a top graduate school (or are considering it), at Georgia Tech or otherwise, then completing your degree early is quite unlikely to help with admission, but completing high-quality research _definitely_ will.
-* don't think you do not want to go to graduate school, research can still expand industry opportunities.
+* don't think you do not want to go to graduate school.
+Research can still expand industry opportunities.
 The degree to which it expands those opportunities will depend on the job you hope to obtain.
 Discuss with Spencer for more details.

 ## Outcomes